manuelcasanova/mapbox_practice/README.md

 DONE

-Muted: should not be seen in all users
+Muted: should not be seen in all users, following, followers

 Delete folder with profile image when delete user